AlexanderBS468/tech-notes/README.md

 - collapsible menu groups
 - search not only by menu items, but also by content
+- sticky table of contents for the current document
 - tags
 - favorites
 - markdown instead of html